ifromz/maintenance/README.md

 A Preventative Maintenance Application (CMMS) for Laravel

 ##TO DO
+* Localize all text into lang arrays
 * Robust notifications - IN PROGRESS
 * Robust reporting
 * Customizable user dashboard
-* User profile with assigned work orders view - IN PROGRESS
+* User profile view - IN PROGRESS
 * Better breadcrumb management
 * Finish administration panel for managing permissions/users/groups
 * Implement Print view for QR codes as well as all other data